-A single swollen finger is most often the result of injury or minor infection.
+Swelling in a single finger usually results from an injury or minor infection.
 It may also be a sign of arthritis, gout, or a benign growth.

 This article discusses possible causes of one swollen finger.
 It also looks at treatment options and when to contact a doctor.

 Breaking, dislocating, or spraining a finger can result in swelling.

 If a person has sprained their finger, they will experience pain and stiffness alongside the swelling.

 If a person has dislocated their finger, the finger may appear crooked.
 A dislocated finger may cause the following symptoms:

 - bruising and skin discoloration